Updated on: November 12, 2024

 Risks & Disadvantages of Using a Free VPN on Your Mac

-• Poor security — MacOS has great built-in security, but you can still be at risk if you use a free VPN.
+- Poor security — MacOS has great built-in security, but you can still be at risk if you use a free VPN.
 Your data could be leaked and you would be worse off than not using a VPN at all.
 It’s impossible to be sure where your data is going unless you’re using a trusted VPN with good security protocols and privacy features.
+Plus, many free VPNs interfere with Mac’s Firewall, so you’d have to disable it (and make your device vulnerable) in order to use the VPN.

-• Poor streaming support — You may not be able to watch streaming services with free VPNs, while premium VPNs like ExpressVPN come with excellent streaming capabilities, allowing you to watch your favorite movies and TV shows securely and in HD quality.
+- Poor streaming support — You may not be able to watch streaming services with free VPNs.
+Premium VPNs like ExpressVPN can access top streaming sites, allowing you to securely watch your favorite movies and TV shows in HD quality.
+Plus, since they have lots of server locations, they make it possible to switch between streaming services’ different libraries.

 A premium macOS VPN like ExpressVPN can overcome these limitations.
 It offers consistently fast speeds, and with a no-logs policy and strong encryption, your privacy is well-guarded.